qiime2/amplicon-docs/docs/explanations/getting-started.md

 ### Deploying QIIME 2

 You may now be wondering where and how you'll deploy QIIME 2.
-QIIME 2 can be deployed on your personal computer (e.g., your laptop or desktop computer), a cluster computer such as one owned and maintained by your university or company, or on cloud computing resources such as the Amazon Web Services (AWS) Elastic Compute Cloud (EC2).
+QIIME 2 can be deployed on your personal computer (e.g., your laptop or desktop computer), a cluster computer such as one owned and maintained by your university or company, or on cloud computing resources.
-In [](how-to-deploy) these options for deploying QIIME 2 are described, and relevant references to the installation instructions are provided.
+In [](how-to-deploy) these options for deploying QIIME 2 are described, and relevant references to the installation instructions are referenced.
 I recommend having a working deployment of QIIME 2 when you're ready to start working through tutorials, so you can follow along on your own.

 ### Learning with the tutorials